msysbio/bacterial_growth/README.md

 Code from the original streamlit app that is in active use is in the `legacy` folder.
 Ideally, it should be restructured and organized in its right place.

-### Database logic: `migrations`
+### Database: `db`

+This folder contains the database configuration in [`db/config.toml.example`](db/config.toml.example) and an `__init__.py` file with the main functions to access a database connection.

-Every database change is encapsulated in a migration file, which has an `up` function and a `down` function.
+Every database change is encapsulated in a migration file under [`db/migrations`](db/migrations), which has an `up` function and a `down` function.
 The first one applies the migration, the other rolls it back.
 Ideally, all migrations should be runnable in order.
-The [`bin/migrations-new`](../bin/migrations-new) script bootstraps a new migration in that folder, while [`bin/migrations-run`](../bin/migrations-run) runs all of them that haven't already run.
+The [`bin/migrations-new`](bin/migrations-new) script bootstraps a new migration in that folder, while [`bin/migrations-run`](bin/migrations-run) runs all of them that haven't already run.

+A snapshot of the database schema can be accessed in [`db/schema.sql`](db/schema.sql).
+This is regenerated on every migration and should be committed into git.
+It can be used to learn the current state of the database, or to bootstrap the structure for testing purposes.

 ### Testing: `tests`